h2020-momentum/MOMENTUM/Fleet management/Operations/drt/readme.md

 - CVRPTW-PD_final.py: Main file with the methods to solve the Dial-a-Ride problem given the input data.
 It also contains an example of how to use the different methods.
 - OutputData.py: Classes to model the solution found for the Dial-a-Ride problem.
 Please, check in order to see the data available about the solution found.

+It includes two files in JSON format with an example of the input and output data.

 # Citing this model